Mobile Soil Sampling on iPhone & iPad

 With the grid generated, head into the field.
 GoGIS shows your live GPS position on the map with a proximity circle around the nearest sample point.
 Walk toward it — the display updates in real time.
 When you're close enough, the nearest point highlights green so you know you're in the right spot.

 Tap the sample point to open the attribute form.
 Fill in your observations — soil color, texture, moisture, depth, whatever fields you've defined.
 Scan the barcode on your sample bag directly into a text field — look for the barcode icon next to any text field to activate the scanner.
 Snap a photo of the core or the site conditions.
-Hit save, and the point turns green to show it's been visited.
+Hit save, and the point changes color to show it's been collected — see freshness below for what the colors mean.

 Every sample point automatically records metadata you'd otherwise have to track manually: